RedHat-Middleware-Workshops/devsandbox-category-ai-basics/Readme.md

 > [!NOTE]
-> If this file is rendered in TEXT mode in VS Code, click the preview. button \
+> If this file is rendered in TEXT mode in VS Code, click the preview button. \
 > (upper-left corner, has a `📖+🔍` symbol)

 # AI Basics in the Developer Sandbox